salim0616/Django_quiz_creation-API-Test/README.md

 5.Create Logs (optional)
  -whenever any user login , a log should be generate in login_logs table(model) (fields=user,user_type,login_at )<br>
- <b>Note<b>: Use signals to create logs
+ <b>Note</b>: Use signals to create logs
 <hr>

 ## Table data examples ##
 - exam table ( ssc cgl,Bank PO,UPSC etc)
 - sections table  (GK,Quantative aptitude,Reasoning,English)

-### Coding Guidelines
+### Coding Guidelines ###

-- Please fork current problem repository or use it as template and, add [@divyansh420](https://github.com/divyansh420) ,[@nitesh5695smilebots](https://github.com/nitesh5695smilebots) as collaborator while intializing repository in github.
+- Please fork current problem repository or use it as template and, add  [@nitesh5695smilebots](https://github.com/nitesh5695smilebots) as collaborator while intializing repository in github.
 And follow the given timeline instructions from your mail.
 - The changes/commits will not be considered after timeline mentioned in your mail.
 - Please avoid any frameworks and libraries except **_Django REST framework_**.
 - Focus more on the **_Django REST framework_** side of the problem.